Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Valerie McDaniel and her boyfriend Leon Jacob wanted their exes dead, and they hired an undercover police officer to carry out the murders.

 When prominent Houston veterinarian Valerie McDaniel started dating Leon Jacob, she thought she had met the man of her dreams.
 The two were newly single, and Jacob helped take Valerie’s mind off the difficult divorce and custody battle with her former husband and business partner, Marion “Mack” McDaniel III.

 When Valerie feared she would lose custody of her daughter, Jacob (who had ex-girlfriend problems of his own), had the perfect solution: hire a hitman to murder both of their exes.
-In the end, their deadly plot — which is explored in “Murder for Hire,” airing Sundays at 7/6c on Oxygen — did not turn out as planned.
+In the end, their deadly plot — which is explored in “Murder for Hire,” premiering Saturday, Oct.
+5 at 6/5c on Oxygen — did not turn out as planned.